 WHAT DOES PAINTBALL PAIN FEEL LIKE?

-Is pain even a fair term?
+So is pain even a fair term?
 It’s not.
 Yes, being hit with a paintball can hurt.
 Most often being hit with a paintball does not feel painful, and you don’t get ‘hurt’ by being hit with a paintball.

 Pain implies an ongoing experience.
 Paintball hits are not like that.
 But if you searched Google on this subject, you most likely included terms such as pain or hurt.